BPA-CSIRO-Workshops/btp-orchestration-metagenomics/README.md

 packer build btp-nectar.json
 ```

 Packer will launch an instance on the NeCTAR Research Cloud from a base Ubuntu LTS image.
 It will then continue to configure the instance with the required libraries, remote desktop server and analysis tools.
 Once this is completed, a `snapshot` of the instance will be created.
 This snapshot is then made available as the new BTP image across all availability zones in the NeCTAR Research Cloud.
-The new image can the be instantiated into instances from the [NeCTAR Dashboard][nectar-dashboard] or using the [NeCTAR API][nectar-api].
+The new image can the be launched into instances from the [NeCTAR Dashboard][nectar-dashboard] or using the [NeCTAR API][nectar-api].
 The workflows below describes how to use the included `heat` templates and sample commands for automated deployment of the BTP.

 AWS
 ---